stephaneworkspace/backupmysystemusb2ub/README.rst

 Installation from source
 ------------------------

-To install the latest developpement version run the following command:
+To install the latest developement version run the following command:

 .. code-block:: bash